MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/develop/building-arm64-drivers.md

     * C++ ATL for latest v143 build tools with Spectre Mitigations (x86 & x64)
     * C++ MFC for latest v143 build tools with Spectre Mitigations (ARM64/ARM64EC)
     * C++ MFC for latest v143 build tools with Spectre Mitigations (x86 & x64)
+    * Windows Driver Kit

 1. Install and restart Visual Studio.
 1. Download the [Windows SDK](https://developer.microsoft.com/windows/downloads/windows-sdk).
-Ensure that you have SDK version 16299 (Windows 10, version 1709) or later.
+Ensure that you have SDK version 26100 (Windows 11, version 24H2) or later.
 1. Download the [WDK](../download-the-wdk.md).
-Ensure that you have WDK version 16299 or later.
+Ensure that you have WDK version 26100 or later.

 ## Building an Arm64 Driver with the WDK